danymukesha/genix_alz/README.md

 It also can be easily deployed via Docker, and supports other various data formats (e.g.:ADNI, UK Biobank).

-> Note: This project is =under active development-.
+> Note: This project is under active development.
 We are currently working on integrating patient datasets,
 > expanding the gene panel, and improving FHIR/EHR interoperability for clinical production use.
 > Currently, the large datasets (ADNI, UK Biobank) are being integrated and use to refine the predictive model
 > for production-grade accuracy and regulatory readiness.